Main Content

 Sample data, specified as a table.
 Each row of tbl corresponds to one observation, and each column corresponds to one predictor variable. tbl must contain all of the predictors used to train the model.
 Multicolumn variables and cell arrays other than cell arrays of character vectors are not allowed.

-If you trained ens using sample data contained in a table, then the input data for this method must also be in a table.
+If you trained ens using sample data contained in a table, then the input data for loss must also be in a table.

-You must specify ResponseVarName as a character vector or string scalar.
-For example, if the response variable Y is stored as tbl.Y, then specify it as 'Y'.
-Otherwise, the software treats all columns of tbl, including Y, as predictors when training the model.
+If you specify ResponseVarName, you must specify it as a character vector or string scalar.
+For example, if the response variable Y is stored as tbl.Y, then specify it as "Y".
+Otherwise, the software treats all columns of tbl, including Y, as predictors.

-If you trained ens using sample data contained in a matrix, then the input data for this method must also be in a matrix.
+If you trained ens using sample data contained in a matrix, then the input data for loss must also be in a matrix.

 Name-Value Arguments